iotc-secretariat/iotc-tcac-simulations/README.md

 ![](assets/images/app_results.png)

 The tab **Tables** provides the final allocation table with CPCs as rows and allocation years as columns (from 1 to indicate the initial year, up to a maximum of 10).
 Each cell contains the quota assigned to the CPC for a specific year.
 Depending on the choice of the ***Output unit*** parameter, this quota can be expressed either as a fraction (% of the TAC for a given species) or as an absolute value in tonnes.
-The absolute value is computed from the output quotas (in %) and the TAC (in tonnes) set by the user.
+The absolute value is computed from the output quotas (in %) and the TAC (in metric tonnes) set by the user.

 ![](assets/images/app_output_unit.png)